-Shannon A. R. Allen knows there is more than meets the eye to every family law case.
-She probes the deeper issues motivating each case and empowers her clients to reach solutions that ultimately allow them to thrive.
+Shannon Allen probes the deeper issues motivating each case and empowers her clients to reach out-of-court solutions that ultimately allow them to go in peace and thrive.

-After clerking for a Colorado District Court Judge and researching for the Colorado Office of the Alternate Defense Counsel, Shannon narrowed her practice to exclusively family law in 2012.
-Shannon combines her passion for academic research and writing with her passion for people into her advocacy and representation of the clients she guides through the family law system.
+After clerking for a Colorado District Court Judge and researching for the Colorado Office of the Alternate Defense Counsel, Shannon narrowed her practice to exclusively family law in 2012, where she combined her aptitude for academic research and writing with her passion for people in order to advocate and excellently represent clients in the family law courts.
+In 2014, Shannon also became a Child and Family Investigator (CFI), and since that time she has been appointed by judicial officers across the state in more than forty cases to investigate, report, and make final recommendations to the court regarding child-related domestic disputes.

-Shannon spends most of her spare time hanging with her husband Matt and her three sons, cycling, skiing, raft guiding, traveling, gardening, and eating delicious food.
+Shannon spends most of her spare time hanging out with her husband, Matt, and her three sons, Jude, Seth, and Abe, cycling, skiing, rafting, traveling, gardening, and eating delicious food.

 |Association name||Position name||Duration|